DizkoDan/cyberjunx-chirpy-test/_posts/2008-07-13-they-totally-have-a-bunch-of-d.md

 ---
 id: 478
-title: 'They totally have a bunch of d...'
+title: 'They totally have a bunch of d'
 date: '2008-07-13T20:43:19-04:00'
 author: DizkoDan
 layout: post